hbctraining/Intro-to-Unix-archived/lessons/02_searching_files.md

 utility for searching plain-text data sets for lines matching a string or regular expression.
 Let's give it a try!

-We are going to practice searching by using our fastq files, which contain the sequencing reads (nucleotide sequences) output from the sequencing facility.
-Each sequencing read in a FASTQ file is associated with four lines of output, and the first line (header line) always starts with an `@` symbol.
+We are going to practice searching with `grep` using our fastq files, which contain the sequencing reads (nucleotide sequences) output from a sequencing facility.
+Each sequencing read in a FASTQ file is associated with four lines of output, with the first line (header line) always starting with an `@` symbol.
 A whole fastq record for a single sequencing read should appear similar to the following:

 	@HWI-ST330:304:H045HADXX:1:1101:1111:61397
 	CACTTGTAAGGGCAGGCCCCCTTCACCCTCCCGCTCCTGGGGGANNNNNNNNNNANNNCGAGGCCCTGGGGTAGAGGGNNNNNNNNNNNNNNGATCTTGG
 	+
 	@?@DDDDDDHHH?GH:?FCBGGB@C?DBEGIIIIAEF;FCGGI#########################################################

-Suppose we want to see how many sequencing reads (nucleotide sequences) in our file are really bad, with 10 consecutive Ns
-Let's search for the string NNNNNNNNNN in file.
+Suppose we want to see how many reads in our file are really bad, with 10 consecutive Ns.
+We can search for the string NNNNNNNNNN in file using the `grep` command.

 `$ cd ~/unix_workshop/raw_fastq`

 `$ grep NNNNNNNNNN Mov10_oe_1.subset.fq`

 We get back a lot of lines.
 What if we want to see the whole fastq record for each of these reads?

 To return the whole fastq record for each of the reads  can use the '-B' and '-A' arguments for grep to return the matched line plus one before (-B 1) and two lines after (-A 2).
 Since each record is four lines and the second line is the sequence, this should give the whole record.